 - We share information with the Police as required, if we consider a crime has been committed, for example we routinely share information regarding hoax callers.

 - In the interest of the public, we also publish details of incidents in our latest incidents news feed on our website and liaise with local press on incidents of interest.

-- Incident reports and fire investigation reports may be disclosed to owners/occupiers of an affected property or vehicle, as well as solicitors, insurance companies and loss adjusters acting on behalf of the owner/occupier.
-These are dealt with on request and identification is necessary to ensure information is not disclosed inappropriately.
+- Incident reports, fire investigation reports and other associated information may be disclosed to owners/occupiers of an affected property or vehicle, as well as partner agencies, housing associations, solicitors, insurance companies, loss adjusters and any other interested party.
+These are dealt with on a case by basis and only released where a legitimate interest can be proven.

-- We share information with the Home Office via their Incident Recording System for research and statistical purposes.
+- We share information with the Home Office via their Incident Recording System (IRS) for research and statistical purposes.
 A copy of the Home Office IRS privacy notice can be accessed here.